Donna Buttram Barksdale wrote:

 I’m looking for the origins to a song my grandmother used to sing to us, here’s what I remember…

 The wind’s from the west

 and I can’t get my rest for the baby.

 the buzzards and butterflies

 If anyone knows anything about this song, perhaps even where it’s sung, please let us know in the comments below.

 This article was posted on Thursday, September 13th, 2012 at 3:07 pm and is filed under Children's Songs, Countries & Cultures, England, English, English Children's Songs, English Lullabies, Languages, Lullabies, Lullabies from Around the World, Questions, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.